ismailtrm/rsschool-cv/cv.md

 **Email:** [ismailtarim7@gmail.com](mailto:ismailtarim7@gmail.com)
 **LinkedIn:** [linkedin.com/in/ismailtarim](https://linkedin.com/in/ismailtarim)
+**Phone:** +90 xxx xxx 8562
 ---

 ## Professional Summary

 Innovative Computer Engineer specializing in AI-driven backend development, algorithm optimization, and database management.
 Currently pursuing a Bachelor's in Computer Engineering with a focus on AI integration.
 Known for technical leadership and a strong foundation in autonomous systems and robotics.

+-Deeply passionate about becoming a full-stack developer, with a strong focus on the architecture and design of web applications.

+-Actively learning both front-end and back-end technologies to gain a comprehensive understanding of the entire development process.

+-I enjoy solving algorithmic problems on LeetCode, continually enhancing my expertise in data structures and writing efficient code.

+-Committed to building efficient, scalable applications by expanding my knowledge of various technology stacks and software architecture.

 ---